 Kang, a Cockeysville resident, was indicted of the charges on Tuesday, according to electronic court records.
 A trial date has not yet been set.

 After a more than month long investigation, Baltimore County police determined that the management of Charles Village Pub, at 19 W. Pennsylvania Avenue, acted appropriately in connection with the incident and bore no responsibility, said Elise Armacost, a police spokeswoman.
 She said the restaurant does not face the loss of its liquor license.

 In a similar incident, Recher Theatre was summoned before the board to defend its liquor license after a violent melee outside the venue in September.

 County Executive Kevin Kamenetz publicly admonished Recher Theatre's operators following the fights.

 After a police investigation, a lawyer for the Baltimore County Liquor Board and Recher's management came to a written agreement that the venue was not at fault for the incident.

-Kamenetz's immediate response to the Charles Village Pub incident was similar, but restrained.
+Kamenetz's immediate response to the Charles Village Pub incident was

 Ellen Kobler, a county spokeswoman, said Wednesday afternoon that the county executive defers to police findings in the December case.